Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 Table 6.3 Approximate 13C NMR chemical shifts of some common groups

-The chemical shift of a 13C nucleus is influenced by essentially the same factors that influence the chemical shift a proton: the deshielding effect of electronegative atoms and anisotropy effects tend to shift signals downfield (higher resonance frequency, with higher chemical shifts).
+The chemical shift of a 13C nucleus is influenced by essentially the same factors that influence the chemical shift of a proton: the deshielding effect of electronegative atoms and anisotropy effects tend to shift signals downfield (higher resonance frequency, with higher chemical shifts).
 In addition, sp2 hybridization results in a large downfield shift.
 The 13C NMR signals for carbonyl carbons are generally the furthest downfield (170–220 ppm) due to both sp2 hybridization and the double bond to oxygen.

 Integration and Coupling in 13C NMR